BLUETTI Power Stations 2026: AC180, Elite 400 & Apex 300 Reviewed for California Homeowners

 Elite 100 V2 ~1kWh 1,000W Devices, camping, entry $399 Shop →

-BLUETTI portable stations handle outages well — but they don't run your HVAC, don't connect to your solar panels, and don't recharge automatically from the grid.
-If you want whole-home backup that runs everything automatically and recharges itself from your solar — that's a Tesla Powerwall, SolarEdge, or Enphase installed system.
+BLUETTI portable stations are excellent for outage prep.
+But they don't run your HVAC, don't connect to your solar system, and don't recharge automatically.
+If you want whole-home backup that powers everything — including AC — and recharges from your solar panels without you doing anything, that's a Tesla Powerwall, SolarEdge, or Enphase installed battery.
 We design, permit, and install all three across California.
-For SMUD customers in Sacramento, installed batteries also qualify for up to $5,400 per Powerwall in rebates and $440/year in VPP payments — programs that don't apply to portable units.
+SMUD customers in Sacramento qualify for up to $5,400 per Powerwall in rebates — programs that don't apply to portable units.

 Free estimate · No credit pull · CSLB #1065773